Kumasta/SEI-Project-3-Hidden-Gems/README.md

 ## Approach

 We began the project creating a wireframe draft of the website and its different components.
 Using a colour code system we divided our completion targets by MVP and stretch goals if we meet them.
-MVP goals would include a home page with carousel and search functionality for our main documents.
+MVP goals would include a home page with a carousel and search functionality for our main documents.
 An interactive map using mapbox-gl to discover locations and a link to a showcase of  them.
 As well as being able to link to make new entries and the ability to post comments on each showcase.
 To be able to register and login as a user to interact with the site.
 ![Project-3-wire-frame](https://user-images.githubusercontent.com/94964514/155013109-a7a4ba48-7eba-4ab6-95c4-4a0bc553f325.png)

 We then created a trello Kanban workspace and roughly planned out the theme, design, user stories, components and file structure.
 We each would then take a component and start building the front-end after the back-end was done together at once.